tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Oct 29 2007

-Erick Huel (a 21-year-old Black college dropout) entered a church, ready to deliver a speech to religious people.
+Erick Huel (a 21-year-old black college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Erick Huel had never preached his views to theists before, and freaked out.
 Erick Huel slowly breathed in and out to calm his nerves.
 As Erick Huel entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Erick Huel used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Erick Huel argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.